 The singular reason that photo enforcement is used because it improves safety on Denver’s roadways.
 Red-light cameras are intended to impact driver behavior.
 The data from the program shows how the program is working as intended.
 Approximately 75 percent of red-light running violations are committed by first-time violators.
 This means that once a driver is issued a citation, they are very unlikely to run a red light again.
 Their behavior changes and crashes are thereby decreased.
 Moreover, as this driver behavior changes, there are fewer violations, which means fewer citations.

-The fines collected by the City have been used in previous years to significantly expand multi-modal safety options in the city including enhanced crosswalks, intersection safety improvements, Vision Zero related safety studies.
+Though these revenues are not segregated for a specific purpose, The fines collected by the City have been used in previous years to significantly expand multi-modal safety options in the city including enhanced crosswalks, intersection safety improvements, Vision Zero related safety studies.
 The funds have also been used to make improvements, upgrade and replace traffic signals, and install neighborhood traffic calming measures.

 As with all fines issued by the Denver Police Department, the revenue goes into the General Fund.